-ADJUSTMENT OF JAMBS, FITTING OF CLOSING REBATE PROFILE AND SEALING ENDS OF TRACK
+ADJUSTMENT OF JAMBS, FITTING OF CLOSING REBATE PROFILE AND SEALING ENDS OF TRACK increasing or reducing the packers between jamb and side wall before re tightening fixings.
+Take care to ensure jamb is not twisted.

 Panels are now hung, adjusted and glazed, if you have a system which folds completely to one side you will have a closing side jamb fixed to the wall with an additional rebate profile (previously removed and placed to one side in point3c).